kintohub/kintohub-docs/docs/manage-deployments.md

 To delete a KintoBlocks, navigate to the KintoBlock section.

-1. Click on the **X** icon displayed at the top right of the KintoBlock to remove it.
+1. Click on the **X** icon displayed at the top left of the KintoBlock to remove it.

 2. Click on the **Deploy** button to apply the new changes to the deployments.